 Joff Sharpe, a former Army officer and Chief Operating Officer at British Land, shares his thoughts on how former officers bring value to civilian organisations.

-Service personnel typically have leadership qualities that are in short supply in the commercial world.
-Commissioned officers, in particular, go through a year or more of structured leadership training before they take command of a team and thereafter receive continuous feedback whilst they hone these skills in what is often a testing operational environment.
-The acquisition of leadership competence is not left to chance.
+Commissioned officers go through a year or more of structured leadership training before they take command of a team and thereafter receive continuous feedback whilst they hone these skills in what is often a testing operational environment.

 By contrast, business people might receive brief, theoretical training within an MBA-type programme but in many cases, they have to make it up as they go along and hope that their line-manager has the experience and coaching skills to develop them.
 The challenge for ex-Service personnel entering the civilian world is developing enough functional competence in their new area of work to allow their leadership experience to flow through effectively, thereby fulfilling their potential.

 When applying for a civilian job it is important to read carefully the job description and identify the leadership competences that have been highlighted.
 The job may require situation analysis, decision-making under pressure, line-management, a drive for results and other qualities that will be familiar to all Servicemen and women.

 It’s important to prepare for an interview by thinking about examples of where you have demonstrated these skills in action, so that you can help the interviewer understand the cross-over between military and civilian life.
 It may be helpful to frame your experiences, less in terms of what you did but more how you did it, the choices that you made and the personal qualities that you drew upon.